 Sudit K. Parekh & Co.
-LLP Chartered Accountants Urmi Axis, 6th Floor, Famous Studio Lane, Dr. E. Moses Road, Mahalaxmi, Mumbai - 400 011
+LLP Chartered Accountants

+Urmi Axis, 6th Floor, Famous Studio Lane, Dr. E. Moses Road, Mahalaxmi, Mumbai - 400 011.

-- k.
+- i.
+With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate Report in 'Annexure A' to this report. - j.
+With respect to the other matters to be included in the Auditor's report in accordance with the requirements of the sub-section 16 of Section 197 of the Act, as amended, we report that managerial remuneration payable to the Company's directors is governed by the provisions of Section 34A of the Insurance Act, 1938 and requires the approval of the IRDAI.
+Accordingly, the managerial limits specified under the provisions of Section 197 of the Act are not applicable to the Company. - k.
 With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, as amended, in our opinion and to the best of our information and according to the explanations given to us: - i.
 The Company has disclosed the impact of pending litigations on its financial position in its financial statements Refer Note 3.1.1 to the Financial Statements. - ii.
 The Company does not have any long-term contracts including derivative contracts for which there were any material foreseeable losses. - iii.
 The Company does not have any pending amount, required to be transferred, to the Investor Education and Protection Fund.

-For SHAH GUPTA & CO.
+For Shah Gupta & Co.

 Chartered Accountants Firm Reg.
 No: 109574W